simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 This project is a related idea to a previous project, PYES, which is a similar electronics development kit that focuses on the domain of flashing a selected embedded binary onto a tethered device; it creates a desktop interface with icons and descriptions of programs to explore and load.

 Configuration and binary flashing are excellent initial patterns.
 Others are:
-* data display and storage: many electronic devices exist to capture data.
+* data display and storage: many electronic devices capture data.
 A service for transmitting, displaying, storing, and exporting this data would complement a wide range of devices.
 (The Arduino IDE has a data graphing service that automatically converts logged data to graphs.)
 * commands: the ability to execute a specific function on a device, controlled by a button or input form in the user interface, would be a huge advance.
-This is commonly used for controlling machines, and testing out settings (multi-color LED settings, etc.).
+This is commonly used for controlling machines, and testing out settings (multi-color LED settings, etc).
 * logging and tracing: embedded programs can be difficult to debug, because there are not enough resources to isolate the program executing and inspect its status.
-Debuggin equipment is available, but expensive.
+Debugging equipment is available, but expensive.
 A low-overhead logging and tracing framework, that transports debug information to a host, could help generate reports about issues.
-* status and events: many embedded programs are implemented as state machines
+* status and events: many embedded programs are implemented as state machines.
+Synchronizing the current status and transitions into a view for the host can support dashboards and state display.

 ### UI File-Saving and Extensibility
 The user interface is capable, but minimally so.
 Some development work can add useful features.

 Configuration instances can be saved like files into folders, and re-opened and used later on.
+Default and other named/as-shipped configurations can provide good starting points.

 The UI can be improved for extensibility:
 * the navigation hierarchy is derived from the schema.
 This may be sparse for many configurations.
 The ability to specify display tiles that span collection layers and define what locations go on which page can give more control over the UI layout.